-See our article with tips for single female travelers (written by single female travelers).
+These are conservative, patriarchal societies.
+As a woman, you need to be more vigilant than as a man.
+See our article with tips for single female travelers (by single female travelers).

 We know Caravanistan readers are a clever bunch: independent-minded, well-read, critical thinkers ready to explore and see with their own eyes.
 So we don’t have to tell you about the inherent bias of mass media in your home country, the fear-mongering, us-vs-them-rhetoric, and how those media’s incessant focus on certain issues (while ignoring others) gives news consumers a skewed image of reality.
-Especially when it comes to Caravanistan’s area of interest: majority-Muslim countries, autocratic countries, and countries that look to Russia. (cue Psycho music).
+Especially when it comes to Caravanistan’s area of interest: majority-Muslim, autocratic countries inside the sphere of influence of both Russia and China.

 At Caravanistan, we read books, watch movies and listen to music.
 We don’t watch the news a lot, and we keep the bias of the publisher in mind when we do.
 And we don’t take advice from people who have never been there.